oconnor663/jacko.io/posts/snooze.md

 considered harmful, and that reliable and convenient replacements are possible.

 [^starvation]: Snoozing is similar to "starvation", but starvation usually
-    means that a call to `poll` is blocking instead of returning quickly, which stops the executor from polling anything else while it waits.
+    means that some other call to `poll` has blocked instead of returning quickly, which stops the executor from polling anything else while it waits.
 Snoozing is when the executor is running fine, but some futures still aren't getting polled.

 [`FusedIterator`]: https://doc.rust-lang.org/std/iter/trait.FusedIterator.html